DragSoul/cGraph/README.md

 # cGraph

 Implementation of a simple graph for study purposes.
+Can transform your graph in a .dot file and run it with dotty.
 Work in progress

 ## TODO

   - Separate list/graph in different files
   - remove useless functions
-  - rename some graph function
+  - rename some graph functions
   - add comments

 ## Futur implementation